 1. Nurses Make a Pretty Good Salary

 While you likely would never consider a career path based on salary alone, a little extra padding in your bank account never hurts.
 You’ll often find that’s the case when going from teacher to nurse.
-As of May 2017, registered nurses made $65,080 a year in Central New York and $64,890 a year in Florida, according to the Bureau of Labor Statistics.
+As of May 2017, registered nurses made $65,080 a year in Central New York, according to the Bureau of Labor Statistics.

 Not to mention, the more specialized in nursing you become, the higher your earning potential.
 For example, registered nurses who hold a bachelor’s of science in nursing can go back to school to become nurse practitioners, midwives, and clinical managers, among other high-paying jobs.
 Nurses can even find work at law firms specializing in healthcare cases, or, you could get the best of both worlds by helping to train the next generation of nurses as a nurse educator.

 2. Nursing and Teaching Require Some of the Same Skills